 He has narrated documentaries for National Geographic, The Learning Channel, PBS, Bravo, Disney and A&E.

-Fred grew up in Maplewood and South Orange, NJ, and has lived in Evanston, IL; Rock Island, IL; Minneapolis, MN; and Burbank, CA, before moving to NYC in 2007.
+Fred grew up in Maplewood and South Orange, NJ, and has lived in Evanston, IL; Rock Island, IL; Minneapolis, MN; Burbank, CA, and NYC.

 In 1979, he married Cherie Sprosty, an actor he met in 1977 while playing Tevye in Fiddler on the Roof at Circa '21, a dinner theater in Rock Island, IL: she was Hodel.
 Cherie is now a Catholic liturgist specializing in conferences and conventions.
 She is the Director of Liturgy at the Shrine of St. Frances Cabrini in New York City.
 They have three children: Ben is Director of Publisher Services at Penguin/Random House and lives in NYC with his wife, Winnie Chang, a scholar and translator.
 While living in Seoul, Korea, Ben was deputy editor of the Joongang Daily newspaper and did political commentary on eTBS radio.
 He has also lived in Tokyo and, when a student, in Kyoto.
-Daughter Meredith is now in working wiht the Ukrainian parliament on gender issues and lives in Kyiv, Ukraine.
-She also has a home-base in London and received a Masters Degree with Merit at the London School of Economics, and lived in Yangon, Myanmar, for three years where she was the Chief Operating Officer for the International Foundation for Electoral Services.
-She was reassigned there from Jakarta, Indonesia, and she has lived in Burbank, CA, NY, Washington, DC, Cairo, and Phnom Penh.
+Daughter Meredith is the Senior Global Program Director for the International Foundation for Electoral Services and is now in living with her husband Alex in Washington, DC.
+She has worked in Guyana, Indonesia, Bangladesh, Sri Lanka, Ukraine, Moldova, Indonesia and Myanmar.
+She received a Masters Degree with Merit at the London School of Economics.
 Son Ethan was a student at Hunter College in NYC studying acting and directing, and is now an actor and stagehand in NYC.
 He is member of IATSE Local 1, the theatrical stagehand's union for Broadway.
-AS an actor, he appeared on Broadway in The Last Ship, a musical by Sting.
+As an actor, he appeared on Broadway in The Last Ship, a musical by Sting.
 Ethan spent a semester at L'Institut Catholique in Paris studying French language and culture, and has traveled to 13 countries in Europe, Africa and Asia.
 He has lived in Burbank, London, Paris, and currently lives in NYC.

 Fred is a graduate of Northwestern University, and a proud member of Actor’s Equity Association and SAG/AFTRA.